alejolagosm/frontend_miniprojects/README.md

-# Vanilla Js projects
+# 20 Vanila Js projects

 Front end mini projects

-Most of the ideas for each projects are based on the course by Brad Traversy.
+The ideas for each projects are based on a course by Brad Traversy.

-I tried to add my own little twist to each project, and some other ideas I found along the way.
+I tried to add my own little twist to each project.

-This a list of projects by categories
+This a list of projects:
-(Number of the project in parentheses)

 - Project 1: Form validator
 - Project 2: Movie Tickets MiniApp
 - Project 3: Custom Video Player
+- Project 4: Currency conversion
+- Project 5: Canvas Breakout game
+- Project 6:

 I started this project March 28, 2022.

-Obviously, feel free to use any of the components for your own projects, these are not original ideas, I am just using them to learn and for portfolio purposes.
+Then took a hiatus due to extra courses I was taken.
+Started working again on July 23, 2022.

+These are not original ideas, this is just done as practice.